amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 ## Step 4.
 Create and sign your request

 The Selling Partner API uses the AWS [Signature Version 4 Signing Process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) for authenticating requests.
 When you send HTTP requests to the Selling Partner API, you sign the requests so that Amazon can identify who sent them.
 You sign requests using your AWS access keys, which consists of an access key ID and a secret access key.
 Amazon recommends using the [AWS Security Token Service (AWS STS)](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) to request temporary AWS access keys to sign your requests.
-See [Registering your Selling Partner API application](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/developer-guide/SellingPartnerApiDeveloperGuide.md#registering-your-selling-partner-api-application) to create an IAM user (with an AWS STS policy attached) that assumes an IAM role.
+See [Creating and configuring IAM policies and entities](#Creating-and-configuring-IAM-policies-and-entities) to create an IAM user (with an AWS STS policy attached) that assumes an IAM role.
 You then register your application using the IAM role.
 For more information about using AWS STS and the AWS SDKs that can help with your implementation, see [Requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the AWS documentation.

 **Note:** You need to learn how to sign HTTP requests only when you manually create them.
 When you use the one of the AWS SDKs to calculate signatures for you, the SDK automatically signs the requests with the AWS access key that you specify when you configure it.
 When you use an SDK you don't need to learn how to sign requests yourself.
 Java developers, for example, can use [AWS4Signer.java](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-core/src/main/java/com/amazonaws/auth/AWS4Signer.java) from the AWS SDK for Java as a model for calculating a signature.
 You can find SDKs for other languages in the [AWS GitHub repository](https://github.com/aws).